-Texas, Oklahoma, and Connecticut have the highest number of influenza cases, based on the activity over the past six years during February (when there‚s the most amount of recorded cases), and the score is then weighted to determine high activity over moderate and low.
-Another factor is the average cost of doctor visits in the state as well as access to flu care.
+Texas, Oklahoma, and Connecticut have the highest number of influenza cases, based on the activity over the past six years during February (the most recorded cases).
+The score is then weighted to determine high activity over moderate low.
+Another factor is the average cost of doctor visits in the state and access to flu care.

-A peak is when the highest amount during a specific amount of time, in terms of the flu season, the peak is reached when the highest amount of cases occurs during the season.
-Based on the past flu seasons, the peak for many states occurs during the first few weeks of February.
+A peak is when the highest amount during a specific amount of time; in terms of the flu season, the peak is reached when the highest amount of cases occurs during the season.
+Based on the past flu seasons, the peak of flu season for many states is during the first weeks of February.

 Below is a graph made by the CDC depicting the monthly distribution of flu seasonal peaks.
-As seen in the graph, the seasonal peak is usually in February, sometimes in December, January or March and rarely in October, November, April or May.
+The graph shows that the seasonal peak is usually in February, sometimes in December, January, or March, and rarely in October, November, April, or May.

 |State||Flu Activity Level|

-While it is possible to catch the flu at any time during the year, it is much more probable to contract it between October and March.
+While it is possible to catch the flu during the year, it is much more probable to contract it between October and March.

 There are several possible reasons why flu season spikes in the winter:

 1. People are indoors more often and in close contact with others, which makes it easier for the virus to spread